Maria Elena Foronda Farro: Activist Work

 Foronda experienced the harms of the fishmeal first-hand growing up in Chimbote and the adverse effects it had on over 300,000 citizens.
 Some of which include wastewater flooding streets due to fish remnants clogging public drains and health issues, including the '90s Cholera breakout.
 Air pollution from factories has also contributed to Chimbote's average lifespan being 10 years less than that of the rest of the country.

 As a port city, Chimbote is reliant on its fishing industry and the industrial pollution on its coasts is the highest of any Peruvian city.
 Specifically, this adverse effects of its fishmeal industry harms ecosystems and people.
 Despite the adverse effects of the industry, it supported the livelihoods of the majority of Chimbote, making it difficult for people to speak out against it.
 Fishmeal companies wield significant political and economic power in the region.
 Foronda was able work within the community to mobilize citizens by building bridges between workers and environmentalists to fight against these issues for the first time in history.

 Foronda still advocates for realistic and concrete responses against climate issues.
 She works with community leaders in Chimbote to spread educational materials about environmental issues to school children and focuses on mobilizing young people.
 She develops programs to empower communities to defend their entitlement to live in an environment that is safe and healthy.

-Legal Issues
+Legal issues

 The Peruvian government arrested Foronda and her husband after they were accused of being members of Shining Path, a communist guerilla group labelled a terrorist organization, in 1994.
 They were both sentenced to jail time, in which Foronda served a year and a half.
 With the help of campaigns, both local and international, the couple was freed.
-Foranda alleges her fight against Peruvian corporations is what led to her and her husband's arrest, and this attracted more attention to her cause.
+Foronda alleges her fight against Peruvian corporations is what led to her and her husband's arrest, and this attracted more attention to her cause.